 - Take a favorite toy or blanket.
-While a good cattery will provide adequate entertainment and stimulation, it’s not uncommon for cats to need some time to settle into their new location (new sights, sounds, smells), and a favoured item that reminds them of home will help them enormously.
+While a good cattery will provide adequate entertainment and stimulation, it’s not uncommon for cats to need some time to settle into their new location (new sights, sounds, smells), and a favored item that reminds them of home will help them enormously.

 - If your cat is on prescription food or a special diet, make sure the cattery knows well in advance.
 If you are unsure if they can provide it, bring enough for the cat to eat during its stay.

-What is a Cattery?
-Final thoughts
+What Is a Cattery?
+Final Thoughts

 When wondering how to choose the best cattery, there are so many more factors beyond cost and location.
 If you want the best for your cat while you take necessary trips away from home, it’s not worth the risk of leaving it with a neighbor or to fend for itself.

-Sure, it’s always a little upsetting to drop your beloved feline off at it’s own hotel for a week, but the peace of mind is worth the heartache, besides – you’ll be reunited soon enough!
+Sure, it’s always a little upsetting to drop your beloved feline off at it’s own hotel for a week, but the peace of mind is worth the heartache.
+Besides – you’ll be reunited soon enough!